-While both formal and informal learning programs are capable of delivering content quickly on-demand, informal learning is generally more convenient for the audience – particularly when coupled with mobile-ready courses and presentations.
-Informal learning allows companies to save time on tedious live training sessions that are associated with many (though not all) formal programs and tend to cut into employee productivity.
+While both formal and informal learning programs are capable of delivering content quickly on-demand, nature informal learning is by nature generally more convenient for the audience.
+Think of it is as ready-when you-are training, opposed to a formal onboarding program that must be completed in a timely fashion.
+Informal learning allows companies to save time on tedious live training sessions which tend to cut into employee productivity.
 It’s also easier to segment the audiences for on-demand content, meaning learners can choose the information they care most about and access it as needed, rather than sitting through mass live training sessions where the topics covered may not always be relevant.

-Informal learning content is also more easily shared and distributed via social channels like Facebook or Twitter, and more adaptable to mobile devices for “on-the-go” viewing.
+Informal learning content can easily be shared and distributed via an internal knowledge base or through messaging apps like Slack or Microsoft Teams.
 In other words, a well-developed informal learning program provides information to learners anytime, anywhere.

 Formal vs. Informal Learning: How to Decide

-As I mentioned before, it really comes down to your company’s challenges and how a formal or informal learning program can best help.
+Each organization’s challenges are unique and therefore their training programs should be too.
+What it really comes down to is your company’s specific needs and how a formal and/or informal learning program can best help.
 For example: